SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis-amyraldian.markdown

 Read &ldquo;*The Difficult Doctrine of the Love of God*&rdquo; pp. 73-78 (Amyraldian view, 73-74).
 Or check out this [article](http://www.walkingwithgiants.net/people/carson-d-a/carson-on-the-extent-of-the-atonement/) about it.

-While Carson &ldquo;lumps together&rdquo; the Arminian and the Amyraldian in this book, he is actually arguing for a ‘multiple-intentions’ view of the atonement, such as is advocated by Amyraldians (Moderate Calvinists), this is called hypothetical universalism.
+While Carson &ldquo;lumps together&rdquo; the Arminian and the Amyraldian in this book, he is actually arguing for a ‘multiple-intentions’ view of the atonement, such as is advocated by Amyraldians (Moderate Calvinists), which is one of several hypothetical universalist systems.

 > **B. The Love of God and the Intent of the Atonement**
 >